chasetermination/Chase-Termination/src/main/java/ca/chaseTermination/synthesizer/README.md

 ## Program Generator

 To generate synthetic rules, use the following options when running the class:
-- `-l`: (Optional) Indicates linear rule generation.
-By default, the generator creates simple linear rules.
-- `-d`: (Optional) The database with an existing schema to be used as the schema for the rules.
+- `-c`: (Optional) The database config with an existing schema to be used as the schema for the rules.
-- `-ru`: The number of rules to be generated.
+- `-r`: The number of rules to be generated.
+- `-pr`: The number of predicates (relations) in the database.
+- `-min`: The minimum arity of predicates (relation columns).
+- `-max`: The maximum arity of predicates.
 - `-o`: (Optional) The output file for the rules.
 If not specified, the default is `rules.txt` in the current directory.

 The rule generator operates in two modes.
-In the first mode, it uses the schema information from an existing database, accessed through `-d dbconfig`, where the connection details are specified in dbconfig.
-In the second mode, it randomly generates the schema, with the additional parameters `-pr`, `-min`, and `-max` determining the predicates in the rules.
+In the first mode, it uses the schema information from an existing database, accessed through `-c dbconfig`, where the connection details are specified in dbconfig.
+In the second mode, it randomly generates the schema, with the additional parameters `-r`, `-pr`, `-min`, and `-max` determining the predicates in the rules.